ToshioCP/Gtk4-tutorial/gfm/sec24.md

 ~~~
 - `tree1` assigns the four arguments to type, child1, child2 and child3 members.
 - `expression` is `NUM`.
-- `tree2` assigns the two arguments to type and a double member.
+- `tree2` makes a tree node.
+The paremeters of `tree2` are a type and a semantic value.

 Suppose the parser reads the following program.